 Avoid mistakes: Periodically confirm that your glucose meter is accurate.
 Be sure you are pricking your finger correctly.
 Choose the proper lab for error-free A1C results.
 Be careful about the expiry date of the medicines & test strips.

 Don't expect too much too soon: Do not rush to see results.
 Instead, be slow and consistent to achieve a permanent, stable result.
-To make a lasting change, take small steps, and set achievable goals.
-If you try more than you can handle, you might end up quitting.
-Don't set unrealistic goals, instead set reachable goals based on your potential.
+Set attainable goals, take baby steps, and make a lasting change.
+You may give up if you try more than you can manage.
+Set achievable goals based on your potential rather than impractical ones.

 Every individual is different, “Your Mileage May Varies YMMV.”
-So, an easy A1C target for your friend is not that easy for you and vice versa.
+So, an easy A1C target for your friend might not be easy for you and vice versa.

 How long it takes to lower your A1C levels?

 Is it possible to lower A1C levels overnight?
-It is impossible to drop your A1C overnight.
+It is impossible to reduce your A1C overnight.
 Unlike your blood sugars which can go up or down within minutes, your A1C will take weeks to change.
-A1C value is a measure of your average blood sugar for the past three months.
-So, if your A1C is 10% or higher, then it is possible to lower it within one to two months.
-However, if your A1C is at 7%, it may take longer to lower.
+The A1C value is a measurement of your three-month average blood sugar.
+Therefore, you can lower your A1C in one to two months if it is 10% or higher.
+However, it might take longer to reduce if your A1C is 7%.

-Don’t try achieving your target A1C with much hypoglycemia.
+Don’t try achieving your target A1C with excess of hypoglycemia.

 For example, see the graph with three blood sugar fluctuations.
-You should prefer to achieve line 3, which is the best one, and not the 1, which is the worst.
-Because all the time the blood sugar in the line 3 is within the target range of blood sugar.
-Line 2 has few out of target range and line 3 has the highest fluctuation with many highs and lows.
+You should achieve line 3, which is the best, and not line 1, which is the worst.
+Because all the time the blood sugar in line 3 is within the target range.
+Line 2 has fewer out of target range and line 3 has the highest fluctuation with many highs and lows.

 Achieving a target A1C with many blood sugar highs and lows is not beneficial to your health; instead, try achieving a1c with blood sugar always or mostly within the target range.